tls-attacker/TLS-Attacker/README.md

 ```
 ## Code Structure
 TLS-Attacker consists of several (maven) projects:
-- Utils: contains utilities for Array handling or for deep object copying
+- Transport: Transport utilities for TCP and UDP.
-- ModifiableVariable: one of the basic modules.
-It contains modifiable variables that allow one to execute (specific as well as random) variable modifications during the protocol flow.
-You can for example execute a XOR operation on a byte array, while using this byte array to construct your TLS protocol message.
+- ModifiableVariable: Contains modifiable variables that allow one to execute (specific as well as random) variable modifications during the protocol flow.
 ModifiableVariables are used in the protocol messages.
-- TLS: protocol implementation, currently (D)TLS1.2 compatible.
+- TLS: Protocol implementation, currently (D)TLS1.2 compatible.
 - Attacks: Implementation of some well-known attacks and tests for these attacks.
 - Fuzzer: Fuzzing framework implemented on top of the TLS-Attacker functionality.